rsek/datasworn/ironsworn_moves.md

 On a **weak hit**, choose one.

 * Your spirit or sanity breaks, but not before you make a noble sacrifice.
 Envision your final moments.
 * You see a vision of a dreaded event coming to pass.
-Envision that dark future (*Ask the Oracle* if unsure), and *Endure Harm* (formidable or extreme) to prevent it.
-If you fail to score a hit when you *Endure Harm*, or refuse the quest, you are lost.
+Envision that dark future (*Ask the Oracle* if unsure), and *Swear an Iron Vow* (formidable or extreme) to prevent it.
+If you fail to score a hit when you *Swear an Iron Vow*, or refuse the quest, you are lost.
 Otherwise, you return to your senses and are now tormented.
 You may only clear the tormented debility by completing the quest.

 On a **miss**, you succumb to despair or horror and are lost.